Reticent93/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+1. I learned to create a server
+2. I learned about RESTful API and what it means

 - [ ] Describe Middleware?
+Middleware is any process that intercepts an existing process and interjects its own process

 - [ ] Describe a Resource?
+an abstract concept that means an object is accessed by the endpoint in a URL

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? it can return a status code 200 that means ok. you can alse return a status 204 which means something was deleted. you can alse add an optional message

 - [ ] How can we partition our application into sub-applications?
+Express can organize our code into modular sub-applications

 ## Minimum Viable Product